 This course explores the many aspects of tourism in a Caribbean context including the new and emerging challenges of sustaining a Caribbean tourism industry.
 There are broad issues that are addressed within the context of the proposed Caribbean tourism guiding policy principles for sustainability, including capacity management, marketing, economic linkages, environment, transport, and health, safety and security.
-Specific topics are addressed, these include inter-island transport, multidestination marketing and organization to manage Caribbean tourism.
+Specific topics addressed include inter-island transport, multi-destination marketing and organization to manage Caribbean tourism.